 My rating: 5 of 5 stars

-A very, very strange novel.
-In her review of David McDuff’s 2004 translation of The Idiot (I myself read the 2002 Pevear and Volokhonsky version), the novelist A. S. Byatt describes the difficult circumstances of its composition:
+In her review of David McDuff’s 2004 translation of The Idiot (I myself read the 2002 Pevear and Volokhonsky version), the novelist A. S. Byatt describes the difficult circumstances of this strange novel’s composition:

 The writing and publication of the novel were certainly both tortured and strained.
 It was written abroad, unlike his previous novels, for serial publication, put together by his second wife and stenographer, Anna Grigoryevna.
 Their daughter died during the writing.
 Dostoevsky gambled suicidally and had epileptic fits.
 Anna preserved the notebooks, which show that both plot and characters were in a state of fluid and volcanic chaos, even while the book was appearing.
 The good prince appears in the early notes as proud and demonic, and the rapist of his adopted sister (a prototype of Nastasya Filippovna).
 He also commits arson and wife-murder.
 The first part of the novel, as it appeared, is acknowledged to be powerful.
 Dostoevsky appears not to have had a clear idea of how to proceed.
 The second two parts are phantasmagoric and rambling, unplotted and fitfully energetic.